 If your child struggles with a new concept, try something different and come back to the challenging activity another day.
 Most of all, have fun!

 Doing jigsaw puzzles is a popular childhood activity.
-However, children from deprived backgrounds and children with developmental delays often struggle to grasp the concept of building puzzles.
+However, many children do struggle to grasp the concept of building puzzles, and avoid them as a result.

 On these pages, I give step-by-step photographed instructions and tips to help parents show their kids how to do puzzles, from toddlers through kindergarten!